 Brittany was only united in 851 under the ruler of Brittany, Erispoë, and it wasn’t until 1532 that Brittany became part of France.

-In the mid 20th century the idea of reviving the Breton language and keeping the culture alive became a real issue, partly as a result of World War II which brought particular destruction to Brest, Lorient and St-Nazaire.
+In the mid 20th century the idea of reviving the Breton language and keeping the culture alive became a real issue, partly as a result of World War II which brought particular destruction to Brest, Lorient, and St-Nazaire.
 The removal of Nantes from Brittany to Pays-de-la-Loire was also a huge economic and symbolic blow to the region.

 Today, Brittany is prosperous, with tourism playing a large part.
-The coast has become one of the favourite places for the French and many Europeans to holiday.
-Agriculture is hugely important, and with fishing accounts for 10% of the national production of France.Continue to 4 of 8 below.
+The coast has become one of the favorite places for the French and many Europeans to holiday.
+Agriculture is hugely important, and with fishing accounts for 10% of the national production of France.

-The Brittany Coastline and Coastal Towns
+Coastline and Coastal Towns

 The glorious and immensely varied coast is one of the main reasons people come to Brittany.

 St-Malo is justly famous.
 Originally a fortified island controlling the estuary of the river Rance and the open sea, today it’s a glorious walled city and a must on a Brittany vacation.
-It has an old citadelle of cobbled narrow streets with ramparts to walk along and great beaches.
+It has an old citadel of cobbled narrow streets with ramparts to walk along and great beaches.

 Drive along the coast road following the Pink Granite Coast for fabulous views and remote villages.
 If you’re a walker, take to the Sentier des Douaniers, a superb coastal walk from Trestraou beach in Perros-Guirec to Ploumara’ch beach.
-It follows the trail used by customers officers hunting smugglers along the clifftop.
+It follows the trail used by customs officers hunting smugglers along the clifftop.

 Finistère juts out into the foaming waters of the Atlantic.
-The naval town of Brest, home of France’s Atlantic Fleet, was destroyed during World War II by Allied bombing to prevent the Germans taking it over as a submarine base.
+The naval town of Brest, home of France’s Atlantic Fleet, was destroyed during World War II by Allied bombing to prevent the Germans from taking it over as a submarine base.
 If you’re here with the family, visit the Château and Océanopolis, a complex of aquariums and attractions.

 More rewarding, particularly for walkers and cyclists, is the Crozon Peninsula to the south.
-Don’t miss the delightful port of Camaret, with old streets, beaches and a real feel of Breton life.
+Don’t miss the delightful port of Camaret, with old streets, beaches, and a real feel of Breton life.

-South west Finistère has Douarnenez, vital to the sardine fishing industry with the whole of the old Port-Rhû now the Port-Musée full of vessels to explore.
+Southwest Finistère has Douarnenez, vital to the sardine fishing industry with the whole of the old Port-Rhû now the Port-Musée full of vessels to explore.

-Concarneau might be the third most important fishing port in France but it’s also a magnet for visitors with a walled medieval village on a rocky island, a great Friday market, fishing museum and Breton festivals.
+Concarneau might be the third most important fishing port in France but it’s also a magnet for visitors with a walled medieval village on a rocky island, a great Friday market, fishing museum, and Breton festivals.

 If you're on a seaside holiday, take the chance to go out to some of the many islands dotted around the Brittany coast.
-They're stunning.Continue to 5 of 8 below.
+They're stunning.

-Major Cities and Charming Towns in Brittany
+Major Cities and Charming Towns

 Rennes has been the capital of Brittany since 1532 so has many historic buildings.
 The medieval quarter of Les Lices, with parts left from a disastrous fire in 1720, is a lucky survivor and well worth a stroll around.
 The place des Lices once rang to the sounds of knights jousting on horseback; now it bustles on Saturday mornings when one of France’s largest street markets fills the two market halls.
 The medieval houses here were built in the late 17th century but look the part.
 Venture into the streets behind the place and you’ll come across the genuine article.